 Read skier and snowboarder-submitted reviews on Solitude Mountain Resort that rank the ski resort and mountain town on a scale of one to five stars for attributes such as terrain, nightlife and family friendliness.
 See how Solitude Mountain Resort stacks up in the reviews, on and off the slopes, from skiing and family activities to the après scene.
 Read up on pros, cons and other comments in reviews left by fellow skiers and riders.
 Don't forget to submit your own Solitude Mountain Resort review!
 Scroll to the bottom of this page to let other travelers know about your skiing and resort experience.
-For more destination information, click Add to Compare to see a side-by-side comparison of Solitude Mountain Resort vs. other ski resorts (up to 10 total).

 Reviews for Solitude Mountain Resort

 A ski resort's overall star rating displayed here is not calculated based on a simple average but takes several factors, including the age of a review, into account.

 OK, I get January has been driest snow on earth month, but plenty of the other UT resorts still seem to be managing reasonable grooming.
 Scalping down to dirt, unven seams and variable width for no apparent reason?
 Come on, lift the game & lose the fake groom.

 The "Unmarked obstacles" sign on the trash can does not cut it when there are huge unmarked rocks sticking out proud of the groomers in random spots - perhaps someone could bother to jam a few stakes to prevent a serious injuy (or worse). ...
 Full Review